Hipkins responds as criticism mounts around pregnant Kiwi journalist

 She gave birth on December 30 with Walter by her side.

-Clee, who has represented dozens of people pro bono in similar circumstances, previously told the Herald that while the emergency criteria allowed for situations involving pregnancy, it was highly complicated and easy to get wrong.
+Clee, who has represented dozens of people pro bono in similar circumstances, previously told the Herald that while the emergency criteria allowed for situations involving pregnancy, it was highly complicated and easy to get wrong - hence the high number of applications deemed incomplete.

 Clee said rejections were often overturned once legal and/or media pressure was applied.
 Clee had written to the Government, urging it to amend the criteria.